webqit/oohtml/explainer.md

 #### Current Implementation of Scoped JS

 All of *Scoped JS* is currently implemented in the CHTML at Web-Native, but with the use of a custom MIME type for the script tag: `<script type="scoped"></script>`.
 A custom MIME type helps exclude the script from normal browser processing.
-Native implementation may want to, instead, use the `scoped` Boolean attribute as in `<script scoped></script>`, to correspond with `<style scoped></style>` and to retain the role of the `type` attribute for scoped scripts.
+Native implementation may want to really use the `scoped` Boolean attribute as in `<script scoped></script>`, to correspond with `<style scoped></style>` and to retain the role of the `type` attribute for scoped scripts.

-The implementation is based on the [JSEN library](https://docs.web-native.dev/jsen) - an experimental implementation of a subset of the JavaScript language for user-defined use-cases.
+The implementation is based on the [JSEN library](https://docs.web-native.dev/jsen) - an experimental implementation of a subset of the JavaScript language.

 [Read the full Scoped JS docs](https://docs.web-native.dev/chtml/scoped-js)